 Two things to look for in a coupon organizer: one, make sure it's functional enough to use in the kitchen (i.e. when you're clipping coupons, it's easy to slip the coupons into and has a pockets for built-in organization), and make sure it's light enough to travel well (since you'll be using coupons outside of your home).

 Store cutting boards vertically.
 I've seen people use a bakeware holder, a file folder rack, and a dish rack, but the best and simplest method is to just prop it against the cabinet wall for easy retrieval.Continue to 9 of 24 below.

 Food storage and food storage containers (see also: Tupperware)

 These may be the easiest thing to store in the kitchen.
 Three words: on a shelf.
 If you have open shelving, make this they aren't too miss-matched.
-(I know wine glass can be trickier and I will get into more detail on them later in this list.)
 You can also fit more glasses into a smaller space by installing an extra shelf

 Plates and dishes